Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 To summarize, all simulation runs presented in this paper are listed in \tabref{tab:list}.
 In the table, "Bevo" refers to zero-$\beta$ runs that evolve the coronal magnetic field over the course of active region emergence.
 Runs named "D" are radiative MHD models that are started on a certain day, as previously defined.
-The $\Omega$ mark indicates from which zero-$\beta$ model (as well as the driver electric field) they are constructed.
-Suffixes "High" and "Uniform" stand for the control experiments with high resolution and with horizontally uniform initial density and temperature, respectively.
+The $\Omega$ values indicates from which zero-$\beta$ model (as well as the driver electric field) they are constructed.
+Suffixes "High", "Uniform", and "Upflow" stand for the control experiments with high resolution, with horizontally uniform initial density and temperature, and with an upflow top boundary, respectively.